HamidMosalla/VisualStudio-ColorCoder/README.md

 - Fix compatibility issues with Visual Studio 2017 (Version 15.7)
 - Remove the preexisting font size for methods
 - Performance improvements

+## Version 1.0.2 (**4/12/2019**)
+- Make Color Coder compatible with Visual Studio 2019
+- Fix coloring issue related to the generic methods that returns the type parameter